experimentarium/etsap-tiam/docs/exogenous/cost-potential-curves-synfuels.md

-## Regional based Cost Potential Curves for Synfuels
+## Regional Synfuels Cost Potential Curves

 The cost potential curves for synfuels are derived using the tools pyGRETA and urbs.
 A more detailed description can be found in [1].
 The cost of synfuels based on a yearly acitivity can be found in Figure 1.